exercism/v3/languages/purescript/exercises/shared/.docs/cli.md

 spago test
 ```

 In the test suites all tests but the first have been skipped.
-This is to
-encourage you to solve the exercise one step at a time.
+This is to encourage you to solve the exercise one step at a time.

-Once you get a test passing, you can enable the next one by changing `xtest` to
+Once you get a test passing, you can enable the next one by changing `xit` to `it`.
-`test`.

 ## Submitting the solution